Riscy Pygness User Manual

 ( block 3 )

 When you type a Forth command such as 22 LOAD, the procedure filenameFromBlockNumber finds that block 22 belongs to the file named kernel.fth.
-If this is the current file, then it has already been read into memory (on the host), otherwise it becomes the current file and is read into memory.
-Using the block comment lines, riscy.tcl finds the range of lines to load.
+If this is the current file, then riscy.tcl has already read it into memory (on the host), otherwise it becomes the current file and is read into memory.
+Then, using the block comment lines, riscy.tcl finds the range of lines to load.

 Using the forthblocks mode in Emacs, a single block is displayed at a time.
 PgDn (or C-v) moves to the following block.
 PgUp (or M-v) moves to the previous block.
 M-a ("a" for "alternate") toggles between a block and its corresponding shadow block.
 Traditionally, Forth code with short comments goes on the "block" and lengthier comments go on the "shadow".